Syncleus/aparapi-examples/doc/FrequentlyAskedQuestions.md

 ##Is there a way I can see the generated OpenCL?

-Yes, by using adding -Dcom.syncleus.aparapi.enableShowGeneratedOpenCL=true to your command line when you start your JVM.
+Yes, by using adding -Dcom.aparapi.enableShowGeneratedOpenCL=true to your command line when you start your JVM.

 ##Does Aparapi support sharing buffers with JOGL?
 Can I exploit the features of JOGAMP/glugen?